Maruti Suzuki Alto: Alto K10

 Maruti Suzuki then launched a K10-powered version of the second generation Alto (AOD310) on 3 November 2014.
 Introduced at a base price of Rs.
 3.06 Lakh, the next gen Alto K10 comes with multiple exterior and interiors updates, however mechanically it remains same.
 The car is a somewhat upgraded version of the Alto 800 with a new front fascia comprising a new chrome fitted front grille, new swept back headlamps, and a redesigned bonnet line.
 There are also amendments for tail lights, restructuring of bumpers, 13-inch wheels, door mirrors, door moulding and some other minor modifications.
 Interiors too have been updated, with a new dashboard, three-spoke steering wheel, refined upholstery, black finished music system and a better looking instrument cluster.
 Other added features inside the car include front power windows, 12 V power socket, internally adjustable door mirrors, headlamp warning buzzer, key off reminder and gearshift indicator.

 Powering the 2015 Alto K10 is the same 1.0-litre K10B engine that also powers the Celerio and Wagon R. However, this time it has been tuned to provide better fuel economy, and the new Alto K10 returns an ARAI-certified fuel economy of 24.06 km/L (56.6 mpg US), 15 percent better than the outgoing model.
 The Alto K10 facelift is available with two different transmission; 5-speed manual and 5-speed Auto Gear Shift (AGS) transmission.
 The AGS is an automated manual transmission technology, which shifts gear with the help of an ECU mapped actuator on pre-defined engine speeds.
 It also allows driver to shift gears when required.

-The Alto K10 was discontinued in 2020, being temporarily replaced by the S-Presso.
-The 800 cc variant was later discontinued in 2023 due to new emission standards.
+The Alto K10 was discontinued in 2022, being temporarily replaced by the S-Presso.
+The 800 cc variant was later fully discontinued in 2022 due to new emission standards.

 Safety

-In 2014, an Alto 800 with no airbags and no ABS was crash tested by Global NCAP (similar to Latin NCAP 2013).
+In 2014, an Alto 800 with no airbags and no ABS was crash tested by Global NCAP 1.0 (similar to Latin NCAP 2013).
 The car received 0 stars for adult occupant and 2 stars for child occupant.